alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2021/12/05/01/post.md

 extended regular expressions. `egrep` is an equivalent of `grep -E` , sometimes i just use `egrep` as a shortcut.

-The difference is extended vs "basic" expressions.
+The difference is extended vs. "basic" expressions.
 The "basic" interprets characters `+`, `?`, `|`, `(`, `)` as meta characters in `egrep` and as pattern in `grep`.